Vocabulary in Primary School

 Frequent encounters with words make new knowledge 'stick'.
 It is recommended that teachers provide their students with 10 new words per week, with daily activities, as well as ongoing revision of words that have already been introduced.

 The most effective way to review student learning is by asking, specifically about the new vocabulary.
 Learners need six (meaningful) exposures to a new word during the initial lesson and at least 30 additional exposure during the ensuing month.

-Information for this page was taken from Dr. Lorraine Hammond’s lecture, “Teaching Vocabulary: One component of reading comprehension” presented at the SPELD Conference 2009 on 7th October, 2009 .
-The Quirky Kid team attended to this event.
+- Dr. Lorraine Hammond's lecture, "Teaching Vocabulary: One component of reading comprehension" presented at the SPELD Conference 2009 on 7th October, 2009 .
+The Quirky Kid team attended this event.